workindia/Applozic-Android-SDK/README.md

 ###### Quick Start for Applozic Messaging

-To integrate messaging into your android app, register at [Applozic](https://www.applozic.com/) to get the application key.
+To integrate chat into your android app, register at [Applozic](https://www.applozic.com/) to get the application key.

 **Step 1: Add the following in build.gradle**: